GIFT: Games as Informal Training for Generalizable LLMs: Experiment

 \subsubsection{Evaluation Metrics}

 We evaluate in-domain performance on the training tasks, including the MATH500 benchmark \cite{lightman2023lets}, \textit{Matrix Games}, \textit{TicTacToe}, and \textit{Who’s the Spy}.
-For games with opponents, including \textit{TicTacToe} and \textit{Who’s the Spy}, we report the average success rate against Gemini-2.5-Flash in 100 rounds \cite{comanici2025gemini}.
+For games with opponents, including \textit{TicTacToe} and \textit{Who's the Spy}, we report the average success rate against Gemini-2.5-Flash in 100 rounds \cite{comanici2025gemini}.
 For general and diverse abilities, we choose MMLU and MMLU-Pro for multi-domain reasoning \cite{hendrycks2021ethics,hendryckstest2021}, CommonGen for creative language generation \cite{lin-etal-2020-commongen} and SocialIQA for social reasoning \cite{sap2019socialIQa}.
-In CommonGen tasks, we use GPT-4o \cite{hurst2024gpt} to compare the generated outputs against ground truth references, counting better and semantically equivalent generations (ties) as success.
+In CommonGen tasks, we use GPT-4o \cite{hurst2024gpt} to compare the generated outputs against ground truth references.
 The details are in Appendix~\ref{app:common}.

-\paragraph{Notation.} We use MATH, Matrix, Spy, Common and Social to denote MATH500, \textit{Matrix Games}, \textit{Who's the Spy}, CommonGen and SocialIQA respectively.
-Avg denotes the average performance over general ability benchmarks, including MMLU, MMLU-Pro, CommonGen and SocialIQA.
-We report math performance using accuracy, game performance using success rates and general-ability performance using accuracy; all values are reported in percentage form, with the percentage symbol omitted for brevity in the tables.
+\paragraph{Notation.} We abbreviate MATH500, \textit{Matrix Games}, \textit{Who's the Spy}, CommonGen, and SocialIQA as MATH, Matrix, Spy, Common, and Social.
+Avg. denotes the mean score over MMLU, MMLU-Pro, CommonGen, and SocialIQA.
+All results are reported as percentages, with the percentage symbol omitted.